Gain the Skills You Need to be a Certified Medical Coder

 In addition to this growth, there is also already an existing shortage of medical coding professionals.
 This shortage is estimated to be about 30% and is expected to increase to at least 53% with the industry's shift to ICD-10.

-- What is ICD-10 and how will it affect the medical coding industry?
+- What is ICD-10 and how has it affect the medical coding industry?